-Record web pages with foreign languages
+Record and replay with non-English languages

 When working with web or other Internet protocols, you can indicate the encoding of the web page text for recording.
 The recorded site's language must match the operating system language.
 You cannot mix encodings in a single recording—for example, UTF-8 together with ISO-8859-1 or shift_jis.

 You can also set the language for the page request header.